 In Paris, while the fuller and longer skirts with side bows, peplums, back yokes and waist cinchers were being studiously designed, it was considered to be somewhat of a revelation to the rest of the world in the post war years.
 The New Look for evening dress led by Parisian couturier Christian Dior returned to opulence!

 Broad shoulders and mannish lines were the order of the day; the gabardine raincoat, belted single breasted coats and double breasted coats.
-Capes were common for both girls and older women and in America, sporty ski jackets were a favourite.
-Sears catalogue was full of imitation furs which feminised the more mannish coat styles.
+Capes were common for both girls and older women and in America, sporty ski jackets were a favorite.
+Sears catalogue was full of imitation furs which feminized the more mannish coat styles.

 The aforementioned belted gabardine trench coats with their military mannish silhouette were very much in vogue as a winter coat on both sides of the Atlantic, as well as faux furs which helped add a little pre-war glamour to otherwise utilitarian suits.

 The standard set of undergarments when wearing a dress comprised a brassiere and pantie girdle, worn under a slip.
 Women in uniform were advised to limit their underwear to a simple pair of directoire knickers and vest made from fine wool.
 With the make do and mend edict in full swing, women would often hand knit their own.